Bernard O'Mahoney

-Bernard O'Mahoney (born 15 March 1960, Dunstable, Bedfordshire, England) is an English author, security detail, and former soldier.
+Bernard O'Mahoney (born 15 March 1960) is an English author, security detail, and former soldier.
 After taking control of security at a nightclub he became associated with Tony Tucker, a drug dealer who was shot along with two others in what is known as the Rettendon murders.

 This event captured the imagination of the media and forced O'Mahoney to retire from the security industry.
 He began writing books about his experiences.
 Several of these became best sellers, two of them being made into films.
 The books in question are The Essex Boys and Bonded By Blood which is based upon true events of the Rettendon murders.

 O'Mahoney is also known for his affair with Michelle Taylor, a woman who was accused of (and who he now believes committed) the murder of Alison Shaughnessy.
 His 2001 book The Dream Solution focused on the case.